cas-e/JetsProject/README.md

     * Only receives messages from AirField, causing it to invoke its local methods
     * Knows nothing about the JetsApp class

 These kinds of "X knows nothing about Y" relationships (or non-relationships, if you like), were very helpful when writing the program.
-Whenever I needed to add functionality to implement more of the user story, I only had to keep two parts of the program in my head at a time as I worked.
-It made the work simple.
+Whenever I needed to add functionality as I implemented the user story, I only had to keep two parts of the program in my head at a time as I worked.
+The program structure made the work simple.

 Viewed more abstractly, the program structure can be viewed like a little network:

 ![minimum graph](images/min_graph.png "minimum graph")

 Where each node is a part of our program, which does one useful task.
 Each connection between the nodes represents something like "knows about" or "makes calls to/from" or "communicates with".
 We can see that all the parts of the program are connected in the minimal number of ways.
 The alternative would be to have every part of the program know about every other part:

 ![maximum graph](images/max_graph.png "maximum graph")

-Relating this kind of image back to the task of programming, I would always have to think about every part of the program if I went in to change any part.
+Relating this kind of image back to the task of programming, I have to think about more connections when writing the program.
 In this example, keeping three connections in mind instead of two.
 Which doesn't sound that bad, maybe only a little worse.

 What's interesting though, and why I think separation of concerns will be so valuable, is how the number of connections grows in each case as we increase the number of nodes, or program parts.